philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 3. Resize and place the icon to the left of the buttons

-4. In the Advanced tab for the Icon, select **Icon** property (in the Design section) and enter the following expression
+4. In the Advanced tab for the Icon, select **Icon** property (in the Design section), or select from the dropdown as before and enter the following expression

    ```
    If(